MPLLang/entanglement-detect/README-artifact.txt

 For reference, on our machine, the command `./run --procs 1,72` takes 6 hours.
 This is the minimum required for reproducing Figures 8, 10, and 11 in the paper.
-Figure 9 requires longer (for more intermediate amounts of processors).
+Reproducing Figure 9 requires using a larger list of processor counts.

 Step 3: Check results.
 Similar to the small evaluation, the tables produced (ARTIFACT-RESULTS/full-output) are comparable to Figures 8, 10 and 11, and the